eosfor/eosfor.github.io/_posts/2018-01-30-another-visio-search-problem.md

 So lets start ...
 <!--more-->

-First of all i need to say that i downloaded a stencil pack from [here](https://blog.sandro-pereira.com/2017/09/19/microsoft-integration-azure-and-much-more-stencils-pack-v26-for-visio/) and unfortunately search was not working for it.
-I tried the workaround i had found in the mentioned article, but it did not work either!
+First of all I need to say that I downloaded a stencil pack from [here](https://blog.sandro-pereira.com/2017/09/19/microsoft-integration-azure-and-much-more-stencils-pack-v26-for-visio/) and unfortunately search was not working for it.
+I tried the workaround I had found in the mentioned article, but it did not work either!
 It was really unexpected!
 I tried to reindex, move index to another folder.
 I even opened the Search Index DB with a hope to see something there.
 It was a waste of time, frankly.

-So what i did then.
+So what I did then.
 I decided to see if there are any ETW providers for Windows Search.
-And there are a lot of them, so i used [Microsoft Message Analyzer](https://www.microsoft.com/en-us/download/details.aspx?id=44226) and started a tracing session as follows:
+And there are a lot of them, so I used [Microsoft Message Analyzer](https://www.microsoft.com/en-us/download/details.aspx?id=44226) and started a tracing session as follows:

 ![msganalizerproviders](/images/posts/msganalyzerproviders.png)

-Then i put filter to the trace to see only messages with specific words like this ```contains "Event" and contains "Grid"``` and i managed to see queries Visio issues against Search Service!
+Then I put filter to the trace to see only messages with specific words like this ```contains "Event" and contains "Grid"``` and I managed to see queries Visio issues against Search Service!

 ![msganalizerquery](/images/posts/msganalyzerquery.png)